-Certain information contained in this Quarterly Report on Form 10-Q (including statements contained in Part I, Item 2.
+Certain information contained in this Quarterly Report on Form 10-0 (including statements contained in Part I, Item 2.
 "Management's Discussion and Analysis of Financial Condition and Results of Operations" and in Part II, Item 1.
-"Legal Proceedings"), as well as other written and oral statements made or incorporated by reference from time by the Company and its representatives in other reports, filings with the Securities and Exchange Commission, press releases, conferences, or otherwise, may be deemed to be forward-looking statements within the meaning of Section 21E of the Securities Exchange Act of 1934.
-This information includes, without limitation, statements concerning the Company's future financial position and results of operations; planned capital expenditures; business strategy and other plans for future operations; the future mix of revenues and business; commitments and contingent liabilities; Year 2000 issues; and future demand and industry conditions.
+"Legal Proceedings"), as well as other written and oral statements made or incorporated by reference from time to time by the Company and its representatives in other reports, filings with the Securities and Exchange Commission, press releases, conferences, or otherwise, may be deemed to be forward-looking statements within the meaning of Section 21E of the Securities Exchange Act of 1934.
+This information includes, without limitation, statements concerning the Company's future financial position and results of operations; planned capital expenditures; business strategy and other plans for future operations; the future mix of revenues and business; commitments and contingent liabilities; Year 2000 issues; and future demand for the Company's services and predicted improvement in energy industry and seismic service industry conditions.
 Although the Company believes that the expectations reflected in such forward-looking statements are reasonable, it can give no assurance that such expectations will prove to have been correct.
-When used in this report, the words "anticipate," "believe," "estimate," "expect," "may," and similar expressions, as they relate to the Company and its management, identify forwardlooking statements.
+When used in this report, the words "anticipate," "believe," "estimate," "expect," "may," and similar expressions, as they relate to the Company and its management, identify forward-looking statements.
 The actual results of future events described in such forward-looking statements could differ materially from the results described in the forward-looking statements due to the risks and uncertainties set forth below and within this Quarterly Report on Form 10-Q generally.

-UNCERTAINTY OF OIL AND GAS INDUSTRY CONDITIONS AND DEMAND FOR SERVICES

-Demand for the Company's services depends on the level of spending by oil and gas companies for exploration, production and development activities, as well as on the number of crews conducting land and transition zone seismic data acquisition worldwide, and especially in North America.
+CONTINUING DOWNTURN OF OIL AND GAS INDUSTRY AND REDUCED DEMAND FOR SERVICES transition zone seismic data acquisition worldwide, and especially in North America.
 The continuing downturn in the energy services sector has resulted in a sharp decline in demand for the Company's services.
 Recent increases in the price of oil have not yet countered decreased demand.
+As such, the seismic equipment sector may lag other sectors of the energy services industry in its turnaround.
 Any future fluctuations in the price of oil and gas in response to relatively minor changes in the supply and demand for oil and gas will continue to have a major effect on exploration, production and development activities and thus, on the demand for the Company's services.